“Children are great imitators, so give them something great to imitate”-unknown

 Without words, she taught me about forgiveness and the importance of being gentle with children.

 One of my favorite memories was visiting my mom’s classroom when she taught disabled adults.
-My peanut of a mom, 5’2 on a good day, smiled ear to ear as she worked with some of the most behaviorally and physically challenging adults I’ve ever met.
-They believed in her authenticity and she believed in them as whole, complete, valuable humans.
+Her students believed in her authenticity and she believed in them as whole, complete, valuable humans.
 She is retired now from her cherished profession, but her love for teaching left an impact on my heart as I followed suit and became an educator.